devfile/vscode-walkthrough-extension/media/new-command.md

 # Adding commands

-You can use a devfile to specify commands to run in a workspace.
-Every command can contain a subset of actions.
-The actions in each subset are related to a specific component.
+You can use a devfile to specify some commands used recurrently in the development environment.
+For example the commands to build and test the application.

 ```yaml
 commands: